YorkCodeDojo/yoda/readme.md

 | 0xFC    | 5th Digit   |
 | 0xFD    | Refresh     |

-Updating Bit 0 of the refresh byte will cause the screen to draw.
+Setting Bit 0 of the refresh byte to 1 will cause the screen to draw.